logto-io/docs/docs/docs/recipes/integrate-logto/README.md

 ## Backend Application

-Please refer to [Protect your API](../../protect-your-api/README.mdx) to integrate Logto authorization to you backend app.
+Please refer to [Protect your API](../protect-your-api/README.mdx) to integrate Logto authorization to your backend app.